aaron-grau/curic/rails/homeworks/questions/library/README.md

 ```

 Now we can check our existing routes by running `bundle exec rake routes` in the terminal.
 We have these `:new` and `:create` routes now, and they are expecting the corresponding controller actions to work properly when we navigate to them.
 Let's finish up by writing those `new` and `create` controller actions!
 The `new` action's job is just to direct us to the page with the form to add a book; `create` is what will actually save that new book with the parameters we give it to the database.

+Hints:
+- the `create` action needs to `redirect_to` the `index` page if we want to see our new book added to the library)
+- you can hit the `:new` route by either clicking on the 'Add a book!' link or navigating directly to `localhost:3000/books/new`
+- our `create` action has access to the values submitted through the new book form via the private `book_params` method provided for you in the `BooksController`

 Feeling stuck?
 Revisit the controllers videos and additional readings!